CodingLife1024/blog-content/speaking-in-tongues.md

 A language that reminds me of arguments and discussions, Of sticky afternoons spent in hot summers.
 But when the pages open,
-The script dances in front of my eyes—
+The script dances in front of my eyes-
 Unreadable, unreachable.
 I am a guest at my own table, my own home,
 A tongue that knows how to speak,